Chart Color Schemes

 The level of general health in Panania (North) - Milperra is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Panania North - Milperra shows healthier-than-average outcomes with lower prevalence of common health conditions among its general population compared to national averages.
-However, older and at-risk cohorts have a higher prevalence.
+Panania North - Milperra shows better-than-average health outcomes with low prevalence of common conditions among its general population compared to national averages.
+However, older and at-risk cohorts have a higher prevalence of these conditions.

 Frequently Asked Questions - Health